ZorudaRinku/OpenChatbox/README.md

 ## Usage

-1. The left panel is your chat list - add, remove, and reorder messages
+1. The left panel is your chat list - add, remove, and reorder messages - Double click messages in list to toggle messages
 2. The right panel is the editor for the selected message
 3. Double click tokens to add them to the editor
 4. Messages have a 144-character / 9-line limit (VRChat's chatbox limit)